umashankar14412/Java-Programming-and-Software-Engineering-Fundamentals/README.md

 5. Make a web page interactive with JavaScript commands like alert, onClick, onChange, adding input features like an image canvas, button, and slider.

 ### Course-2:Java Programming: Solving Problems with Software

-#### About the Course

-Learn to code in Java and improve your programming and problem-solving skills.
-You will learn to design algorithms as well as develop and debug programs.
-Using custom open-source classes, you will write programs that access and transform images, websites, and other types of data.
-At the end of the course you will build a program that determines the popularity of different baby names in the US over time by analyzing comma separated value (CSV) files.

 After completing this course you will be able to: